venus714/phase-1-code-challenges/README.md

      ## Running the application

      To run this application use the following;

-     node (file name) in your code editor's terminal
+     -Node (file name) in your code editor's terminal

      -Press enter